hcomet/CheapoDC/CheapoDC/README.md

 * Set up the Humidity Sensor if you have [added one to your device](../README.md#humidity-sensor-configuration).
 A [Reboot](../README.md#reboot-device) of the device will be required for SDA and SCL pin changes to take effect.
   For the ESP32-C3 SuperMini GPIO pins 9 (SCL) and 10 (SDA) have been validated.
 * [Change the Status LED](../README.md#status-led-configuration) GPIO pin and High Value setting if needed.
 GPIO pin 8 is the default while setting it to -1 will disable the LED.
-* Go to the [Controller Configuration](../README.md#CheapoDC-controller-configuration) page to set up the parameters for the dew controller, weather query and your location.
+* Go to the [Controller Configuration](../README.md#cheapodc-controller-configuration) page to set up the parameters for the dew controller, weather query and your location.
 Dew controller parameters are explained in the [Dew Control Algorithm](../README.md#how-the-dew-control-algorithm-works) section.

 Your CheapoDC should now be ready to use.

 ## Configuration Files

-All of the configuration information for the CheapoDC is stored in two files save to the data partition on the device.
+All the configuration information for the CheapoDC is stored in two files saved to the data partition on the device.

 ### CDCWiFi.json

 This file provides a list of WiFi access points that will be tried by the CheapoDC to establish a network connection.
 The Hostname and WiFi access point information may be modified using the [Web UI](../README.md#wifi-configuration).
-This file may also be edited and uploaded using the [File Management](../README.md#CheapoDC-file-management) page.
+This file may also be edited and uploaded using the [File Management](../README.md#cheapodc-file-management) page.

 The file content is json formatted using "name":"value" pairs.